Dry Scalp Treatment: How to Hydrate and Soothe a Dry Scalp

 Harsh haircare products can strip your scalp and strands of oil, which may exacerbate dryness.
 If you suspect your shampoo is to blame for your dry scalp, try swapping it out with a hydrating shampoo, such as the L’Oréal Paris EverPure Sulfate Free Moisture Shampoo.
 The rosemary-infused formula gently cleanses without stripping the hair of essential moisture.
 It’s suitable for all hair types (even color-treated hair) and is made without harsh salts or surfactants.
 For the best results, we recommend using the coordinating L’Oréal Paris EverPure Sulfate Free Moisture Conditioner after lathering up—just be sure to apply your conditioner only to your mid-lengths and ends to avoid ending up with greasy-looking roots.

 We know better than anyone how exhilarating it can be to try out a new hair color—but if your scalp is feeling dry or tight, you may want to put your plans on hold for the time being.
-Hair dye can be drying or irritating, and if your scalp is already off-kilter, you could run the risk of worsening irritation.
-In the meantime, update your look by experimenting with different hairstyles or using a temporary color spray to add a vibrant tint to your strands, sans irritation.
+Hair dye can be drying or irritating, and if your scalp is already off-kilter, you could risk worsening irritation.
+In the meantime, update your look by experimenting with different hairstyles or using a temporary color spray to add a vibrant tint to your strands sans irritation.

 Next Up: 8 Conditioner Mistakes To Avoid